0xdeadpool/0xdeadpool.github.io/_posts/2017-02-02-RCE-Springs.markdown

 ![alt text](../../images/debug_mode.png "Debugging")

 So after debugging I could see that single & double quotes were URL encoded.
-The **exec()** method clearly takes an argument as a string.
+The **exec()** method clearly takes an argu as a string.
 Now I either need to find characters within the error code and take bits & pieces and pass it to exec using **substring()**, which is still pretty difficult or I need to find a way to pass my string without using double quotes or single qutoes.
 I wanted to go with the second approach.
 Java supports nested functions and if im able to find a method which can output `id` or `cat etc/passwd`, this would then be passed to **exec()** and then my payload would run successfully.

 After going through some Java classes I stumbled upon the following: